-Born in Burnley in the North West of England in 1968, his dad John Brunton, a blues and jazz fanatic, and self taught musician, plays clarinet and saxophone semi professionally.
+Born in Burnley in the North West of England in 1968, his dad John Brunton (1941-2022), a blues and jazz fanatic, and self taught musician, played clarinet and saxophone semi professionally.
 His brother John Jr. (today a professional musician in Munich) plays guitar.

 After initial tuition on clarinet and piano, Gary discovered the electric bass at 15, inspired by the sound of Jean Jacques Burnel of the Stranglers.
 At 16 he started playing double bass and gigging in pubs and clubs locally, playing traditional jazz with his dad’s friends.
 He became acquainted with more modern jazz at a workshop with guitarist Gary Boyle and bassist Jeff Clyne.